MohamedBengezi/Daily-Vocab-Bot/README.md

 - Daily Vocab account

 ## Usage
-1. Create an `info.json` file with your account
+1. Create an `info.json` file with your account 'email' and 'pass'
 2. Run the script with `python dailyVocab.py`